- Get Started On Your Deck

-The railing greatly influences the overall appearance of a finished deck, by having strong horizontal or vertical lines, an open or closed appearance, or a polished or rustic look.
-However, the main reason for railings is safety.
+A deck railing greatly influences the overall appearance of a finished deck, by having strong horizontal or vertical lines, an open or closed appearance, or a polished or rustic look.
+However, the main reason for deck railings is safety.

 Deck Railing Materials

-Just like decking, railing is available in a variety of materials.
-The most common railing is pressure treated.
-4x4s are joined by treated handrail with balusters.
+Just like decking, deck railing is available in a variety of materials.
+The most common railing is pressure-treated.
+4x4s are joined by treated handrails with balusters.
 The balusters are typically 2×2 and can be square, beveled, or turned.
 Cedar and Mahogany rails, posts, and balusters are available in similar styles to pressure treated, allowing you to coordinate with your decking.

-Becoming more popular are composite and vinyl railings.
-These railings are made with similar materials as composite decking and can be coordinated.
-Some brands come preassembled and are easy to install.
-Overall, composite and vinyl railings provide for years of maintenance free use with coordinating beauty.
+Extremely popular deck railing options are composite, aluminum, and vinyl railings because they need no maintenance.
+These railings are made with materials that stand up to the elements and pair well with maintenance-free composite decking like Trex.
+Some deck railing brands come preassembled and are easy to install.
+Overall, aluminum, composite, and vinyl railings provide years of maintenance-free use with coordinating beauty.

-Also available are aluminum and other metal balusters.
+Also available are railing components like aluminum and other metal balusters, and deck post caps that can be paired with wood or other materials.
 These products allow for architectural interest while allowing for the mixing and matching of other materials.
-No matter the railing you choose, your friendly Curtis Lumber salesperson will be happy to help you make the right railing choices for your deck!
+No matter your railing, your friendly Curtis Lumber salesperson will be happy to help you make the right railing choices for your deck!